graphaware/neo4j-logging-logstash-elk/README.md

 neo4j-logback-elk
 =====================

-This sample demonstrates how to configure Neo4j to use Logback to broadcast to ELK, making use of logstash-logback-encoder and Neo4j Enterprise 3.0.6.
+This sample demonstrates how to configure Neo4j to use Logback to broadcast log statements to ELK.
+Note that this is a Neo4j-wide configuration versus configuring an individual module/plugin to broadcast logs.

+This instructions have been tested using logstash-logback-encoder 4.8 and Neo4j Enterprise 3.0.6.

 Note: This documentation is a work in progress.

 ### 1) Build
 --------------------

-The neo4j-logback-elk project builds an uber jar containing all of the transitive dependencies required for logstash-logback-encoder to function.
-This uber jar is then placed into the $neo4j_home/plugins directory, seemlessly providing Neo4j with all of the dependencies in one deployment.
+The neo4j-logback-elk project builds an uber jar containing all of the transitive dependencies required for the logstash-logback-encoder to function.
+This uber jar is then placed into the $neo4j_home/plugins directory, seamlessly providing Neo4j with all of the dependencies in one deployment.
 To do this:

 1) Clone this repository
 ```